-- Maintained schools must provide free education for their registered students, provided it takes place wholly or mainly during school hours. - School hours are those when a school is actually in session, not including mid-day break. - The main exception is that a charge may be made for individual musical tuition, except where it is within the requirements of the National Curriculum. - Under certain circumstances a third party may charge parents direct for activities organised in school hours. - Charging is permitted for education provided out of school hours, unless it is within the requirements of the National Curriculum or to fulfil statutory duties relating to religious education when only charges for board, lodging or residential trips can be made. - Governors can choose to remit charges in whole or part. - Charges must be remitted for board and lodgings to students whose parents receive income support or family credit, if the activity takes place during the school hours or is covered by the criteria relating to National Curriculum or religious provision. - Voluntary contributions may be requested for any activity provided it is clear that there is no obligation to contribute and that there will be no differentiations between those who contribute and those who do not.
+- Maintained schools must provide free education for their registered students, provided it takes place wholly or mainly during school hours. - School hours are those when a school is actually in session, not including midday break. - The main exception is that a charge may be made for individual musical tuition, except where it is within the requirements of the National Curriculum. - Under certain circumstances a third party may charge parents direct for activities organised in school hours. - Charging is permitted for education provided out of school hours, unless it is within the requirements of the National Curriculum or to fulfil statutory duties relating to religious education when only charges for board, lodging or residential trips can be made. - Governors can choose to remit charges in whole or part. - Charges must be remitted for board and lodgings to students whose parents have confirmed eligibility for their child to receive benefits-based Free School Meals (whether or not a Free School Meal is actually taken), if the activity takes place during the school hours or is covered by the criteria relating to National Curriculum or religious provision. - Voluntary contributions may be requested for any activity provided it is clear that there is no obligation to contribute and that there will be no differentiations between those who contribute and those who do not.